-The Flowers in the Grass is a solid career compilation that recapitulates the band's first decade without adding anything new to it a commendable place for novices to meet the band.
+The Flowers in the Grass is a solid career compilation that recapitulates Green's first decade without adding anything new to it a commendable place for novices to meet the band.

 Green's first new album in six years, 5, is an underproduced but encouraging collection improved by Tomasek's emergence as the band's second strong songwriter; the chorus of his "Thinking" a blunt '70s rock funk breakup throwback is especially impressive.
 The rejuvenated quartet (with Mosher's brother Jason on guitar) balances Beatlesque tunefulness (as on the gorgeous "Lying in the Grass" and the acoustic "Jimmie") with ambitious arrangements (between the organ and wailing backup vocals, "Mother" nearly reimagines "Hey Jude" as gospel) and blasts of garage power, occasionally veering off the edge into uninspired sludge.
 As ever, idiosyncrasies as well as wailing guitar solos abound.
 Green deftly dashes off a disguised cover of the Bee Gees' "Holiday" (as "Photograph") and titles a crazed arena-leaning Bolanesque boogie "Seize the Means of Production."
 (The sound of "Heavy Metal Dreams" is, disappointingly, cat-screechingly literal.)
 On "Tuesday," Lescher sings the jacked-up romance rock with a frenzied edge that threatens to upend the lyrics.